gbrueckl/Databricks.API.PowerShell/README.md

 Databricks on AWS - https://docs.databricks.com/api/latest/index.html

 # Release History
+### v1.8.1.0:
+- Update-DatabricksCluster now allows you to specify `-ClusterID` and `-ClusterObject` at the same time where the first one has priority.
+This can be used to update an existing cluster with the configuration of another cluster.
 ### v1.8.0.1:
 - add additional option to export SQL objects via `Export-DatabricksEnvironment` (experimental)
 - added cmdlet to easily view results of Databricks command